newwebash/image-processor/README.md

 The Image Processor allows you to resize an image of any size to view in your browser, or to download a library of resized thumbnails.

-This application was written in Node, Express, and Typescript, and tested with Jasmine and Supertest by @newwebash.
+This application was written in Node, Express, Sharp, and Typescript, and tested with Jasmine and Supertest by @newwebash.

 ## How to use